- Selection condition

 - To optimize the browse, use HStatCalculate on the data file before creating the view.
 Indeed, the HFSQL engine analyzes the selection condition and it uses these statistics to define the most discriminating items that will be used to optimize the browse operations performed on the data files.

-- This selection condition can be a character string in Ansi or Unicode format.
+- This selection condition can be an Ansi or Unicode character string.

 This page is also available for…